jpfogato/sample_repository/readme.md

 Before you begin, ensure you have the following installed:

 - **LabVIEW:** Ensure you have a compatible version of National Instruments LabVIEW installed.
-The specific version might be defined within `repo.toml` or `env_setup.ps1`.
+The specific version might be defined within `repo.toml`.
 - **Python:** A supported Python distribution (e.g., Python 3.8 or later) is required.
 Check `repo.toml` or `setup.py` for specific version requirements.
 - **pip:** The Python package installer (usually included with Python).
 - **Powershell:** A recent version of Powershell.